 Take a look at our 2021 campaign priorities here.

 REC appointed as a Kickstart gateway organisation

 New job placements for 16 to 24-year-olds will be created in the recruitment industry following a successful bid by the REC to the government’s Kickstart Scheme.
 It’s not too late to support youth employment by creating a placement in your business as part of the scheme.
 More information can be found at the RECs Guide to Kickstart.

 The government has launched a one-week consultation on banning temporary staff from moving between care homes.
 The REC believes this proposal would be catastrophic and could result in more hospital admissions.
 In addition to our response we are urgently calling on all recruiters who supply staff to the care sector to submit a response so the industry’s voice and first-hand knowledge of staffing the sector can be acted on.

 Brexit and immigration

-- Join our free Future of Jobs event on 2 December, with some of the UK's experts on the future of work as we look at the regional jobs market post-Covid, and building the bridge between education and work.
+Why not round off the year by joining our free Future of Jobs event on 2 December.
+We will be joined by some of the UK's experts on the future of work as we look at the regional jobs market post-Covid, and building the bridge between education and work.